aben1188/my-star-repos/README.md

 * [ddupont808/GPT-4V-Act](https://github.com/ddupont808/GPT-4V-Act): AI agent using GPT-4V(ision) capable of using a mouse/keyboard to interact with web UI
 * [1595901624/gpt-aggregated-edition](https://github.com/1595901624/gpt-aggregated-edition): 聚合ChatGPT官方版、ChatGPT免费版、文心一言、Poe、chatchat等多平台，支持自定义导入平台
 * [BuilderIO/gpt-crawler](https://github.com/BuilderIO/gpt-crawler): Crawl a site to generate knowledge files to create your own custom GPT from a URL
+* [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer): Specify what you want it to build, the AI asks for clarification, and then builds it.
 * [giosilvi/GPT-Prompter](https://github.com/giosilvi/GPT-Prompter): Browser extension to get a fast prompt (of the selected text) for OpenAI`s GPT-3, GPT-4 & ChatGPT API .
 Available in the Chrome web store and Firefox browser add-ons
 * [1mrat/gpt-stats](https://github.com/1mrat/gpt-stats): Stats for Custom Chat GPTs not created by OpenAI
 * [mymusise/gpt2-quickly](https://github.com/mymusise/gpt2-quickly): None